TheresaLui/SelfHelpContent_v2/articles/microsoft.sql.alchemy/db-restore-performance-stuck.md

 # How to have better restore performance and monitor restore progress

-## Improve restore performance
+## Improve performance of database restores

-This article can help you improve restore performance, monitor restore performance, and prevent restore requests from getting stuck.
+This article can help you improve and monitor restore performance, and prevent restore requests from getting stuck.

 ### How to have a better restore performance